egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 feature-img: "assets/img/feature/macbook_pro_m1_2021.jpg"
 ---

-Setuping mac is definatelly not an every day task.
+Setuping mac is definitely not an every day task.
 It's usually long process, in order to get an efficient work station.
 In this article, I want to show you, how I approach to configure M1.
 I will share the process with the programs and the preferences I use.

 <div class="alert alert-info" role="alert">
-    <b>Little dislcaimer</b>: I am not setting up macs every day, so when you may read this article, some things may outdate.
+    <b>Little disclaimer</b>: I am not setting up macs every day, so when you may read this article, some things may outdate.
 If something will not work, toot me <a href="https://twitter.com/MaciejSypien">tweet me</a> or let me know in the comments, so I could fix it.
 Thanks! 🤘
 </div>

 ## Prerequisite

 -   prepare some time ~1-2h
--   good internet connection (as there will be planty things to download)
+-   good internet connection (as there will be plenty things to download)
 -   something to drink
 -   positive mood 😉 - I will try to make it as easy as possible for you